voostindie/markdown-curator/README.md

 A text block is "anything *not* of the above".
 The content of a text block itself is not parsed.
 Whether text is in bold or italic, holds a list or a table, uses CriticMarkup or some other format: the internal parser is oblivious to it; it's all just text.
 When you build your own queries, it's up to you to extract content out of the various blocks, as you see fit.

-I have some ideas to extend this further to make query construction easier, but I'm not planning on introducing a full Markdown parser.

 ## Creating your own application

 Creating your own application means that you'll need to: